dcdpr/did-btc1/chapters/Syntax.md

    1. `2` = regtest;
    1. `3` = testnet v3;
    1. `4` = testnet v4;
+   1. `5` = mutinynet;
-   1. `5`-`7` = reserved for future use by the specification; or
+   1. `6`-`B` = reserved for future use by the specification; or
-   1. `8`-`F` = user-defined index into a custom signet network.
+   1. `C`-`F` = user-defined index into a custom test network.

-The user-defined index into a custom signet network allows any user to stand up a custom signet network and create **did:btc1** identifiers on it.
-However, anyone encountering such an identifier would have to know the details of the network (challenge and seed node) to use it.
+The user-defined index allows any user to stand up a custom test network and create **did:btc1** identifiers on it.
+However, anyone encountering such an identifier would have to know the details of the network (e.g., challenge and seed node for signet) to use it.
 This means that:

 * The interpretation of a user-defined index is by mutual agreement between parties issuing **did:btc1** identifiers and those resolving them.